jellyfin/jellyfin-sdk-kotlin/README.md

 # Multi-Server Usage #

 The above examples are designed for cases when your app always connects to a single server, and you always know the address.
-An example is an app that will always run within a local network and only connect to one server at a time.
 If your app is designed to support multiple networks and/or multiple servers, then **IConnectionManager** should be used in place of the above example.

 IConnectionManager features: